Useful links

 The South-West Drought Hub provides links and access to the below dry season resources for growers, grower groups, and the broader agricultural community.
 This information will aid in their decision making to help manage those that are experiencing a dry season.

 The Drought Hub has pulled these valuable resources together into one location for the livestock, grains and horticulture industries.
-These resources will be continuously updated on an as needs basis.
+These resources will be continuously updated on an as needed basis.

 The NSW Managing Drought Guide has been prepared to give primary producers relevant information to help them make informed decisions on how to effectively manage the impacts of the current drought, as well as future extended dry spells.